Kong/icons/README.md

 yarn test -u
 ```

-When SVG files are added or removed, this will cause the test that compares the component snapshot exports to fail.
-If the snapshot change is expected, run `yarn test -u` to update the test snapshots accordingly.
+When SVG files are added or removed, this will cause the test(s) that compare snapshots to fail.
+If the snapshot change is expected, run `yarn test -u` to update the test snapshots accordingly, then commit those changes to your branch.

 ### Build for production

-Utilize the `style-dictionary` CLI to build the token assets for production based on the configuration in `/config.js`.
+Process the `/svg/` directory, generate the icon components and associated files, and build for production.

 ```sh
 yarn build